 The graph below shows actual plot points for 27 Almadnine Garnets that come from around the world, from the North America to Africa to India.
-Notice that Almandine graph points never reach the pure end-member at the upper right apex.
-Mid-point # 10 on the graph is the Grape Garnet (Orissa Almandine) pictured above.
+Notice that Almandine graph points never reach the pure end member at the upper right apex.
+Point # 10 shown on the graph represents the Grape Garnet (Orissa Almandine) pictured above left.

 Almandine Cabochon Ring

 © Kirk Feral 2011, All Rights Reserved.
 These materials may be duplicated for educational purposes only.
 No part of this website may be duplicated or distributed for profit, for commercial purposes, or for posting to another website without the expressed written consent of the copyright holder.